Samueliyiola/Ride-Hailing-Platform-API/README.md

 # Ride-Hailing API

 ## Overview
-This API is designed to support a ride-hailing platform, enabling features like user authentication, vehicle management, ride booking, and fare calculation.
+This API is designed to support a ride-hailing platform, enabling features like user authentication, drivers management, vehicle management, ride booking, and fare calculation.
 Built with **Node.js**, **Express.js**, and **Sequelize ORM**, it ensures scalability and efficiency.

 ---